Ketuanan Melayu: Government under Pakatan Harapan

 The 2018 Malaysian general election saw, for the first time, the ruling Barisan National coalition led by UMNO defeated by the Pakatan Harapan alliance.
-Despite running campaigns distancing themselves from Najib, UMNO-aligned Chinese parties were almost wiped out, with Pakatan Harapan (most prominently the Democratic Action Party) winning every Chinese-majority seat.
+Despite running campaigns distancing themselves from Najib due to 1MDB corruption scandal, UMNO-aligned Chinese parties were almost wiped out, with Pakatan Harapan (most prominently the Democratic Action Party) winning every Chinese-majority seat.
 Pakatan Harapan was multi-ethnic and ran on a platform of racial equality.
 Despite this, the Department of Islamic Development Malaysia, previously seen as an electoral ally of UMNO, saw its funding increased by the new government due to its political power.

 In addition to a shift in non-Malay votes, the 2018 election also saw urban Malay votes shift away from UMNO.
 Malay voters and politicians who supported Pakatan Harapan were dubbed as "liberal" (pejoratively implying non-religious or impious) by their political opponents, who increased support for ketuanan Melayu to differentiate themselves from Pakatan Harapan.
 The intent of the new government to sign the International Convention on the Elimination of All Forms of Racial Discrimination and the Rome Statute of the International Criminal Court were portrayed as anti-Malay actions, as were the promotion of ethnic Chinese into senior political positions.
 The impact of Ketuanan Melayu was always stronger in West Malaysia than in East Malaysia, where the proportion of Muslims is lower and the population has been more integrated.
 However, as Ketuanan Melayu has become more prominent, and has taken on religious connotations in addition to its ethnic ones, tensions in East Malaysia have grown.
 For example, under leadership originating from West Malaysia, the Sarawak branch of PAS protested Christmas and New Year's Eve celebrations in 2018.

-Restoration of pro-Malay government
+Restoration of pro-Ketuanan Melayu government

 A series of by-elections saw Malay votes shift back towards UMNO and PAS.
 These parties then formed the Muafakat Nasional coalition, on the explicit basis of promoting Malay-Muslim hegemony.
 Splits among Bersatu also emerged, dividing Pakatan Harapan along their views of ketuanan Melayu.
-Tensions erupted into a political crisis, which saw the downfall of Mahathir in favour of his Bersatu deputy Muhyiddin Yassin, who became Prime Minister with the support of a number of parties including UMNO and PAS on a pro-ketuanan Melayu platform.
+Tensions erupted into a political crisis, which saw the downfall of Mahathir in favour of his Bersatu deputy Muhyiddin Yassin, who became prime minister with the support of a number of parties, including UMNO and PAS on a pro-ketuanan Melayu platform.